 Alcohol consumption has been associated with increased breast cancer risk in most studies that have examined its effects.
-However, relatively few studies have examined the influence of alcohol on survival after a diagnosis of breast cancer and they have produced inconsistent results.
+However, relatively few studies have examined the influence of alcohol on survival.
 In fact, the relationship of alcohol consumption to survival appears to be different than its role in risk.

 For example, several studies have reported that alcohol increases the risk of ER+ breast cancer.
 However, alcohol does not appear to preferentially reduce survival of women with ER+ disease.